metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 Some of the rules retain grouping while other are grouped into existing groups, grouping exceptions are listed bellow.

 # Grouping predefined rules
-Predefined group / new group
+Predefined group or comment / new group

-1. mDNS -> Basic Networking
+1. mDNS -> Basic Networking - IPv4
 2. Wireless Display -> Wireless Networking
 3. Cast to Device -> Additional Networking
+4. Rules for store apps -> Store Apps and Store Apps - System
+5. Some Core networking rules -> "ICMPv4" and Windows Services